surgeslc/GitHub-avatar-downloader/README.md

 ## Introduction

-This is a project for a Web Development Bootcamp conducted by [Lighthouse Labs](lighthouselabs.ca).
+This is a project by [Lawrence Surges](https://github.com/surgeslc) for a Web Development Bootcamp conducted by [Lighthouse Labs](lighthouselabs.ca).

 ## Problem Statement